Skip to Main Content

 However, if you have no luck with these it is a good idea to get in touch with the institution that the researcher was affiliated with when the thesis was written, as many will keep collections of theses dissertations written by their academics.

-For example, at Oxford most theses can be found on SOLO, or you can get in touch with our Theses Department for more information on how to access specific theses.
+For example, at Oxford most theses can be found on SOLO.
+For more information on how to access specific theses, see:

 Finding theses on a subject?